scalalandio/chimney/docs/docs/cookbook.md

     type Username = String Refined NonEmpty
     ```

-We can validate using dedicated type class (`Validate`), while extraction
-is a simple accessor:
+We can validate using the dedicated type class (`Validate`), while extraction is a simple accessor:

 !!! example